Sangju Weir

 The five flat, pedal shaped stacks atop the weir’s three towers resemble a rose.
 In local legend, the flower symbolizes utopia and fruitful harvest, from which Sangju gained its wealth.

 To continue on the Cross-Country and Nakdonggang Bike Path, you must cross the weir’s 540 meter bridge.
-Along the way, spot bicycles etched into the sides of the towers, rest in a nearby observatory, and don’t forget to stamp your bike passport at the Sangju-bo Certification Center.
+Along the way, spot bicycles etched into the sides of the towers, rest in a nearby observatory.

 Just upriver, find the futurist Gyeongcheon Bridge hopping onto Gyeongcheon Island Park (경천섬공원; map).
 Created by the Sangju Weir, this bit of land in the Nakdong River fills with strolling and picnicking families in warmer months.